tecolicom/App-ansicolumn/README.md

     If you want to show multiple parts in single data stream in parallel, use **--pages** option.
 It split the data by formfeed character and treat each part as a individual file.

+- **-H**, **--filename**

+    Print filename header before contents.
+Currently, this option is effective only in **--parallel** mode.
+Filename is truncated in each pane width.

+    This option is convenient to look over many small files at once.

+        ansicolumn -VHC1 *.txt | less

 - **-C**#, **--pane**=#